 Early Origins of the Elsdend family

 The surname Elsdend was first found in Nottinghamshire at Elston, a small village that lies between the rivers Trent and Devon and dates back to at least the Domesday Book where it was listed as Elvestune, Eluestune and Eluestune and probably meant "farmstead of a man called Eilafr" from an Old Scandinavian personal name + tun.

 The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.

 Early History of the Elsdend family

-Another 117 words (8 lines of text) are included under the topic Early Elsdend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elsdend research.
+Another 130 words (9 lines of text) covering the years 1718, 1587, 1673, 1662, 1637, 1683, 1758, 1683, 1673, 1715, 1673, 1673, 1715, 1673, 1685 and 1721 are included under the topic Early Elsdend History in all our PDF Extended History products and printed products wherever possible.

 Elsdend Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Elsdend has been spelled many different ways, including Elston, Elstone, Elliston, Elsden, Elsdon, Elson and others.

 Early Notables of the Elsdend family (pre 1700)

 Another 68 words (5 lines of text) are included under the topic Early Elsdend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Elsdend family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Elsdends to arrive in North America: John Elston who settled in Salem Massachusetts in 1630; John and Sarah Elston settled in Belfast, Maine in 1820.